What is lung cancer?Lung cancer results from abnormal growth of cells in the lining of the lungs, leading to the growth of a malignant tumour.

 Symptoms of lung cancer are varied and warning signs are not always obvious.
 Some people who get lung cancer display no symptoms until the cancer is discovered during a routine chest x-ray or CT scan.
 In people who do display symptoms, these may include the following:

 - Shortness of breath, wheezing, and chest pain

 - Weight loss, weakness, and fatigue.

 Staging of lung cancerThe stage of a lung cancer refers to the extent to which the cancer has spread to other parts of the body.
 Staging helps to determine how the cancer should be treated.
-Lung cancer can spread to any organ in the body but the liver, brain, and bones are the most common sites.
+Although lung cancer can spread to any organ in the body, the liver, brain, and bones are the most common sites.
 The two types of lung cancer are staged differently.
 A simplified overview of staging is as follows:

 Stage I: cancer that is confined to the lung

 Stage II: cancer that is confined to the chest

 Stage III: cancer that is confined to the chest but with larger and more aggressive tumours than at stage II